chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/chainguard-enforce-rego-policies.md

 ## Rego Policy that Checks Maximum Age of Images

 This example Rego policy checks the maximum age (in days) allowed for an image running in your cluster.
-Enforce measures this through the `created` field of a container image's configuration.
+Policy Controller measures this through the `created` field of a container image's configuration.
 This ensures that your images are regularly updated and maintained.

 Note that some build tools may fail this check due to using a fixed time (like the Unix epoch) for creation in their reproducible builds.
 However, many of these tools support specifying `SOURCE_DATE_EPOCH`, which aligns creation time with the date of the source commit.